-- 3. Gravel or other surfacing material shall be removed and the well site, access road, and other associated facilities constructed for the well shall be reshaped as near as is practicable to original contour. - 4.
-The stockpiled topsoil shall be evenly distributed over the disturbed area, and where applicable the area revegetated with native species or according to the reasonable specifications of the appropriate government land manager or surface owner. - 5.
-Within thirty days after completing any reclamation, the operator shall file a sundry notice with the director reporting the work performed.
+3. Gravel or other surfacing material shall be removed and the well site, access road, and other associated facilities constructed for the well shall be reshaped as near as is practicable to original contour.

-6. The director, with the consent of the appropriate government land manager or surface owner, may waive the requirement of reclamation of the site and access road after a well is plugged.
+- 4. The stockpiled topsoil shall be evenly distributed over the disturbed area, and where applicable the area revegetated with native species or according to the reasonable specifications of the appropriate government land manager or surface owner. - 5.
+Within thirty days after completing any reclamation, the operator shall file a sundry notice with the director reporting the work performed. - 6.
+The director, with the consent of the appropriate government land manager or surface owner, may waive the requirement of reclamation of the site and access road after a well is plugged.

-After completion of a well, the portion of the well site not used for well operations shall be reclaimed.
+Within six months after the completion of a well, the portion of the well site not used for well operations shall be reclaimed, unless waived by the director.
 Well sites and all associated facilities shall be stabilized to prevent erosion.